 - An annual meeting where participants gather in an informal, conference-style environment to hear presentations from institutions regarding their experiences and expertise in implementing decision support strategies and systems

-- A website that provides resources including presentations from previous forums, contact lists, and links to other resource websites for decision support and data warehousing
+- A website that provides year round access to resources including presentations from previous forums, contact lists, research and any future content related to decision support and data warehousing

-- A listserve enabling participants to query colleagues and share pertinent information about their own experiences and expertise on an ongoing basis
+- A web forum enabling members to query colleagues and share pertinent information about their own experiences and expertise on an ongoing basis

 - Individual networking with colleagues who can share their experiences and offer advice.